mikegratton/slog/README.md

 log message.
 With appropriate tuning, this policy can meet needs for real time systems.
 3. Discard: If the pool is empty, discard the log record.
 This is the most extreme, never allocating or blocking.
-This choice is intended for real time applications where delay of the business logic could result in loss of life or grevious harm.
+This choice is intended for real time applications where delay of the business logic could result in loss of life or grievous harm.

 ## Asynchronous Logging